Ebazhanov/linkedin-skill-assessments-quizzes/sharepoint/sharepoint-quiz.md

 - [x] required
 - [ ] disabled

 #### Q12.
-Which cloud based tool can you use to add form responses to a SharePoint list?
+Which cloud-based tool can you use to add form responses to a SharePoint list?

 - [ ] Forms
 - [ ] InfoPath